 |5||60 V||20 kΩ||0.18 Watt||yes|

-Please take into account the maximum load capacity of the wiper and the resistance element when connecting.
-This information can be found in the respective data sheet.
-A too high current through the wiper leads to the immediate destruction of the wiper and/or the resistor track at the current position of the wiper.
+When connecting, take into account the maximum load capacity of the wiper and resistor element.
+This information can be found on the relevant data sheet.
+An excessive current through the wiper will result in immediate destruction of the wiper and/or the resistance track at the current position of the wiper.

-The resistance value and the applied voltage are important for determining the power loss with which the displacement transducer is loaded.
-Here are some calculations using the example of the MM10 displacement transducer:
+The resistance value and the applied voltage are important in determining the power dissipation of the transducer.
+Here are some calculations using the MM10 transducer as an example: